Johnny Herbert: Helmet

-Herbert's helmet design was red with white line going from the rear going through the sides and on the mouthplate, black stripes on the lower sides a black stripe on the rear (in a similar fashion to Depailler's helmet), in 1999, when he drove for Stewart, the stripes on the lower sides were changed to green and on the top of the helmet was added a drop with the union jack.
+Herbert's helmet design was red with a white line going from the rear through the sides and onto the mouthplate, black stripes on the lower sides and a black stripe on the rear (in a similar fashion to Depailler's helmet), in 1999, when he drove for Stewart, the stripes on the lower sides were changed to green and on the top of the helmet was added a drop with the union jack.
 In 2000, when he drove for Jaguar, the green areas became blue.